-Internal managers of the company utilize current ratio to analyze its financial position and take corrective action if need be.
-Investors or borrowers like banks or financial institutions utilize it to decide upon the health of the company and take decisions such as sanction of loans their respective amounts etc. Creditors look at the current ratio of a company to evaluate whether it will be able to pay the dues on time or not.
+The company’s internal managers utilize the current ratio to analyze its financial position and take corrective action if need be.
+Investors or borrowers like banks or financial institutions use it to decide upon the company’s health and make decisions such as the sanction of loans, their respective amounts, etc. Creditors look at the current ratio of a company to evaluate whether it will be able to pay the dues on time or not.

-Effective management of liquidity leads to improvement in profitability and thereby the wealth of the investors.
-Good bargain with creditors with regards to credit period and control on the credit period of debtors can improve the overall liquidity position of a company and lower down the cost of funds to finance working capital.
+Effective management of liquidity leads to improvement in profitability and thereby the investors’ wealth.
+Good bargaining with creditors regarding credit period and control of the credit period of debtors can improve the company’s overall liquidity position and lower the cost of funds to finance working capital.